barney5501/TicTacToe_v1.0/README.md

   - Play: asks the player where he wants to play. row and colloum between 0 and 2.
   - CheckWin/Row/Col/Diag1/Diag2: a function for each, and a fuction that uses all the others to check if there is a win in the board or not, using the last played spot. for example, in Rows the function checks if all the slots in the last-played-at row are the same. for the diags the function first checks if the move was on them, and then checks for win if true.

+#Add BotManager.cs

 How the game works
 -
-in Main, there is a while loops that run as long as "isWon" is false (no one won the game yet) or the int variable "turns" is lower than 9 (the board isn't full). it displays the board, and announces the players whose turn to play is now (X/O, again determined using "turn").
+in Program.cs, there is a while loops that run as long as "isWon" is false (no one won the game yet) or the int variable "turns" is lower than 9 (the board isn't full). it displays the board, and announces the players whose turn to play is now (X/O, again determined using "turn").
 - calls GameManager.Play().
 - turn = !turn
 - turns++.